walakaka77/test-doc-site/index.markdown

 Lastly, if you guys made it this far, I'd like to thank you guys for reading.
 Please feel free to give us feedback -- constructive criticism please, no haters because my heart can't take it.

 But yes - thank you ^^.
 Been a pleasure writing this, and hope it was a pleasure reading it too.

-Oh - and I'm also not planning on updating this page.
-So this was written on `18 Jan 2024`.
-Would be cool to look back and see where this is at in the future.

 Peace and Love<br>
 Shafik Walakaka